 Faculty or staff who wish to request a graduate assistant position must submit their Request for Graduate Assistant by February 1st for an assistantship beginning the next Fall term.

-Students admitted to a degree program may apply for a graduate assistantship by April 1st for an assistantship beginning the next Fall term by submitting the Graduate Assistantship Application (pdf).
+Students admitted to a degree program may apply for a graduate assistantship by submitting the Graduate Assistantship Application (pdf).
 Students are encouraged to browse through the graduate assistantship positions and indicate a preference on their application.
-We continue to accept student applications after the April 1st deadline as we sometimes add new assistantship opportunities after the initial publication of the list for the academic year.
+We continue to accept student applications throughout the year as we sometimes add new assistantship opportunities after the initial publication of the list for the academic year.
 The completed application may be submitted to the College of Graduate & Professional Studies office in East Ruffner, or emailed to email@example.com.

 All applicants should be familiar with the Graduate Assistant Policy and Procedures.